Particle.news

 Overview

-• NBCUniversal lawyer Ted Boutrous called the decision a protection for filmmakers, Combs remains in federal prison on a 50-month Mann Act sentence while he appeals, and he could still challenge this civil ruling.
+• NBC’s lead lawyer praised the decision as a First Amendment win for filmmakers and journalists, and Combs remains in federal prison on a 50-month Mann Act sentence while he pursues appeals.